If you don't know how to do kipping pull-ups yet, I'm going to make a wild guess: you hate Fran.

 In a workout like this, we are training the body to execute kipping pull-ups under a bit of fatigue.
 We're not going to max effort (which would destroy our hands), we're simply trying to get comfortable hitting a solid set, with good form, every time.

-Eventually, you can build up to 7 reps, then 8, then before you known it you’ll be consistently hitting sets of 10 reps, which used to be your max effort.
+Eventually, you can build up to 7 reps, then 8, then before you know it you’ll be consistently hitting sets of 10 reps, which used to be your max effort.

 Kipping Pull-ups: Accessory Work